 Quality of a Paraiba tourmaline is predicated on three important factors: color, clarity and transparency.
 Pricing and quality are directly correlated, however origin, weight and treatment also substantially impact the value of a Paraiba tourmaline, as discussed below.

 Color is the most important quality factor for a Paraiba tourmaline and is the primary driver of value.
 General rule is that as color saturation of a Paraiba tourmaline increases and as the color becomes more blue, the value increases.

 Colored gems do not have a standardized grading system and it is extremely rare to find a Paraiba tourmaline with no eye visible imperfections.
-This is in stark contrast to Diamonds who have a standardized grading system and utilize magnification to inspect clarity.
-In the wholesale trade we evaluate Paraiba tourmaline clarity using the following methodology::
+This is in stark contrast to Diamonds which have a standardized grading system and require magnification to inspect clarity.
+In the wholesale trade we evaluate Paraiba tourmaline clarity using the following methodology: